Cod liver oil is a type of fish oil supplement with numerous health benefits. It is rich in healthy fats, vitamins, and

 Cod liver oil is a great dietary source of vitamin D and may reduce age-related bone loss.
 That’s because it helps your body absorb calcium — which is a necessary mineral for strong bones — from the gut (

-Getting enough vitamin D from foods and supplements like cod liver oil is especially important for people who live far from the equator, their skin doesn’t get enough sunlight to synthesize vitamin D for up to six months of the year (
+Getting enough vitamin D from foods and supplements like cod liver oil is especially important for people who live far from the equator, as their skin doesn’t get enough sunlight to synthesize vitamin D for many months of the year (23).

 Cod liver oil is rich in vitamin D, which helps with maintaining strong and healthy bones.
 It is especially important for people who live far from the equator.

 Rheumatoid arthritis is an autoimmune disease that’s characterized by damage to the joints.

 There is currently no cure for rheumatoid arthritis, but older studies suggest that cod liver oil may reduce joint pain and improve symptoms of rheumatoid arthritis like joint stiffness and swelling (

-In one older study, 43 people took a 1-gram capsule of cod liver oil daily for three months.
-They found it reduced symptoms of rheumatoid arthritis, such as morning stiffness, pain and swelling (
+In one older study, 43 people took a 1-g capsule of cod liver oil daily for 3 months.
+They found it reduced symptoms of rheumatoid arthritis, such as morning stiffness, pain, and swelling (

-In another earlier study in 58 individuals, researchers investigated if taking cod liver oil would reduce pain from rheumatoid arthritis enough to help patients reduce their use of anti-inflammatory medications.
+In another earlier study in 58 individuals, researchers investigated if taking cod liver oil would reduce pain from rheumatoid arthritis enough to help people reduce their use of anti-inflammatory medications.

-By the end of the study, 39% of people who took cod liver oil comfortably reduced their use of anti-inflammatory medication by over 30% (
+By the end of the study, 39% of those who took cod liver oil comfortably reduced their use of anti-inflammatory medication by over 30% (

 Thanks to cod liver oil’s ability to reduce inflammation, it may help reduce joint pain in those who suffer from rheumatoid arthritis.

 Vision loss is a huge health problem, affecting over 2.2 billion people worldwide (

 There are many reasons why people lose their vision, but two of the leading causes are glaucoma and age-related macular degeneration (AMD), both of which can result from chronic inflammation (